EMBRYOLOGY OF THE GENITOURINARY TRACT

 Subdivision of the cloaca (the blind end of the hindgut) into a ventral (urogenital sinus) and a dorsal (rectum) segment is completed during the seventh week and initiates early differentiation of the urinary bladder and urethra.
 The urogenital sinus receives the mesonephric duct and absorbs its caudal end, so that by the end of the seventh week, the ureteral bud and mesonephric duct have independent openings.
 The ureteral orifice migrates upward and laterally.
 The mesonephric duct orifice moves downward and medially, and the structure in between (the trigone) is formed by the absorbed mesodermal tissue, which maintains direct continuity between the two tubes (Figure 40–2).

 The development of the ureteral bud from the mesonephric duct and their relationship to the urogenital sinus.
 The ureteral bud appears at the fourth week.
 The mesonephric duct distal to this ureteral bud is gradually absorbed into the urogenital sinus, resulting in separate endings for the ureter and the mesonephric duct.
-The mesonephric tissue that ...
+The mesonephric tissue that is incorporated ...